Constitution of Rwanda: Overview

 The constitution provides for a two house parliament, an elected President serving seven year terms, and multi-party politics.
 The constitution also sought to prevent Hutu or Tutsi hegemony over political power.
 Article 54 states that "political organizations are prohibited from basing themselves on race, ethnic group, tribe, clan, region, sex, religion or any other division which may give rise to discrimination".

-In general it was men who had organised the Rwandan genocide and they were disproportionately the victims.
+In general it was men who had organised the 1994 Genocide against the Tutsi and they were disproportionately the victims.
 The constitution reserved 24 of the 80 seats for women and this did not preclude other women from competing for the remaining seats in the lower house.
 This lower house has had nearly half of its members being female.
 Six places are also reserved for women in the upper house.

 According to Human Rights Watch, this clause along with later laws enacted by Parliament effectively make Rwanda a one-party state, as "under the guise of preventing another genocide, the government displays a marked intolerance of the most basic forms of dissent".